WFXR: News operation

+News share with WSLS-TV

-In 1996, WJPR/WFXR entered into a news share agreement with NBC affiliate WSLS-TV, allowing the station to produce a 10:00 p.m. newscast for the stations.
+In 1996, WJPR/WFXR entered into a news share agreement with NBC affiliate WSLS-TV, allowing that station to produce a 10 p.m. newscast for WJPR/WFXR.
 The agreement formally began when The Fox 10 O'Clock News premiered on October 28, 1996; the newscast originally aired for a half-hour five nights a week.
 WDBJ attempted to beat the two stations to the punch by launching News 7 Primetime on WEFC that September; that program was a ratings failure and lasted one year.
 Weekend editions of the 10 p.m. newscast were added in January 2000; the weeknight editions expanded to one hour in 2003.
 The program originated from a secondary set at the WSLS studios on 3rd Street in downtown Roanoke; WSLS-TV contributed one anchor, while the other was employed by Grant along with a producer.
-On March 12, 2012, WFXR launched a two-hour weekday morning newscast from 7:00 to 9:00 a.m.; the program was originally anchored by former WDBJ anchor Bob Grebe and Patrick McKee providing weather updates.
+On March 12, 2012, WFXR launched a two-hour weekday morning newscast from 7 to 9 a.m.; the program was originally anchored by former WDBJ anchor Bob Grebe and Patrick McKee providing weather updates.

+Start of in-house news operations

 One reason for the studio relocation in 2015 was to bring news production in-house after 19 years.
-On September 17, 2015, WFXR announced that the news department would launch on October 1, with the expansion of its weekday morning news program—retitled Good Day Virginia—from two hours to four (with the premiere of an additional two-hour broadcast from 5:00 to 7:00 a.m.) and the weekend editions of its 10:00 p.m. newscast—retitled WFXR News First at 10—to one hour.
-Subsequently, in November, the station debuted a half-hour local sports highlight program on Friday nights following the 10:00 p.m. newscast.
+On September 17, 2015, WFXR announced that the news department would launch on October 1, with the expansion of its weekday morning news program—retitled Good Day Virginia—from two hours to four (with the premiere of an additional two-hour broadcast from 5 to 7 a.m.) and the weekend editions of its 10 p.m. newscast—retitled WFXR News First at 10—to one hour.
+Subsequently, in November, the station debuted a half-hour local sports highlight program on Friday nights following the 10 p.m. newscast.

-The formation of the news department and concurrent move to the Valleypointe facility resulted in the hiring of 33 news and production employees to WFXR's staff, in addition to the Nexstar employees that had already been contributing to the station's newscasts (including 10:00 p.m. co-anchor Becky Freemal and morning anchor Tara Wheeler).
+The formation of the news department and concurrent move to the Valleypointe facility resulted in the hiring of 33 news and production employees to WFXR's staff, in addition to the Nexstar employees that had already been contributing to the station's newscasts (including 10 p.m. co-anchor Becky Freemal and morning anchor Tara Wheeler).

 Technical information

 Subchannels

-WFXR and WWCW broadcast two shared channels (Fox on 27.1 and 21.2 and The CW on 21.2 and 27.1) and two unique diginets each.
+WFXR and WWCW broadcast two shared channels (Fox on 27.1 and 21.2 and The CW on 27.2 and 21.1) and two unique diginets each.

 Analog-to-digital conversion

-WFXR discontinued regular programming on its analog signal, over UHF channel 27, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WFXR ended regular programming on its analog signal, over UHF channel 27, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal remained on its pre-transition UHF channel 17, using virtual channel 27.